STOP PRESS. TWO APPLICATION “WINDOWS”:

 - 1st October to 15th November 2019 – water and sanitation projects

-- 15th February to 31st March 2020 – no theme decided on at present
+- 15th February to 31st March 2020 – also water and sanitation projects

 Ghana School Aid is very sorry to announce that it is unable to accept any applications for grants outside the two “windows” listed above.
-The Executive Committee proposal to offer a limited number of “windows” for applications was endorsed by attendees at our June AGM.
+The Executive Committee proposal to offer a limited number of “windows” for applications was endorsed by attendees at our June 2018 AGM.
 The reason is the large number of applications we are receiving.
 We seem to be the victim of our own success, and, as more schools hear about us, we, of course, receive more applications.
-Those who regularly consult our website will notice that the 1st October to 15th November 2018 window has been removed.
-We are very sorry about this, but it is our only way of addressing the large number of applications we have received.
-We have some 15 applications in hand that we have not yet been able to consider, and these will be addressed in January 2019.

 We have decided to adopt a themed approach.
 For certain windows we ask for applications that only fall into a particular category.
-We are restricting the October to November 2019 window to projects involving water and sanitation.
+We are restricting the October to November 2019 and the February to March 2020 windows to projects involving water and sanitation.
 Ideas for future themes include “teaching resources” and “sports facilities”.

 Please also bear in mind our priorities: education in the Northern regions of Ghana, and the education of girls.